Simulation-based inference with deep ensembles: Evaluating calibration uncertainty and detecting model misspecification: Outlook and conclusions

 We have shown that the KL divergence between posterior approximations within an ensemble provides a principled, quantitative diagnostic without requiring access to the true posterior.
 The KL matrix constructed from pairwise divergences among ensemble members encodes information about convergence properties, with elevated divergences signalling internal inconsistency and potential unreliability of the inferred posterior for a specific observation.
 In particular, we demonstrated that as the size of the training dataset increases, the KL divergences among the ensemble members decrease until they reach a floor set by the intrinsic variance of the training procedure and the network architecture, which offers a useful lower bound on the systematic errors intrinsic to the training process.

 Moreover, we demonstrated in Section~\ref{sec:KL_applied_to_ensemble} that ensemble disagreement, as measured by the KL divergence, can serve as a practical detector for model misspecification.
 Conditioning trained estimators on out-of-distribution observations results in a measurable increase in divergence between ensemble members, underscoring the diagnostic power of this approach beyond mere convergence assessment.
 Our experiments with controlled perturbations to observed data confirmed that the KL divergence can track systematic deviations beyond the information provided by the loss function.
-It would be interesting in future work to benchmark the sensitivity of this test of model misspecification against classical techniques or other ML-enhanced tools.
+It would be interesting in future work to perform a systematic comparison of the sensitivity of this KL-based test against classical techniques and other ML-enhanced tools.
+Another interesting direction would be to deliberately train on misspecified simulations (e.g., with known simplifications) and use the KL diagnostic to assess when and where these simplifications become problematic.
 It would also be interesting to explore further ways to enhance ensemble learning for SBI.
 For example, by drawing inspiration from parallel tempering, training models with different learning rates, allowing occasional information exchange via the KL matrix could improve robustness and generalisation, as well as achieving a better balance between exploration and exploitation.
 Furthermore, in analogy with Reversible Jump MCMC (RJ-MCMC), dynamically adapting model architectures within an ensemble would allow models to “jump” between different complexities based on performance, potentially leading to more efficient use of computational resources.
 Beyond leveraging ensembles for consistency checks, combining outputs from diverse models also offers a natural path to more stable posterior estimates by mitigating variance across architectures.

 Overall, our results suggest that ensemble training, combined with internal divergence metrics such as the KL matrix, provides a scalable, flexible, and inference-agnostic framework for improving the transparency and reliability of SBI pipelines.
 This paradigm is particularly well suited for scientific settings where inference is performed once, but scrutiny must be rigorous.
 Future work will explore generalisations to other divergence measures, combinations with simulation-based calibration methods, and applications to high-dimensional real-world inference tasks.